 - 1. Verbal thanks, praise, encouragement - 2.
 Positive comments in workbook - 3.
 Jewels can be earned through good effort, behaviour, acts of kindness and improved attainment - 4.
 Sharing of good work/behaviour through ISAMS - 5.
-Sending child to share good work/behaviour with another class, teacher, other adult or Headteacher.
-Outstanding work to go onto EH display board in the dining room. - 6.
+Sending a child to share good work/behaviour with another class, teacher, other adult or Headteacher.
+Outstanding work to go on a display board. - 6.
 Inviting parents in to see good work/hear about good behaviour - 7.
-Celebrating good work/behaviour in Celebration Assembly.
+Celebrating good work/behaviour in the Celebration Assembly.
 Star Award. - 8.
-Lottie time. - 9.
-Phone call or postcard home - 10.
+Phone call or postcard home - 9.
 Distinction to be shared with Headmaster